 - get(startindex, [,endindex]): The range of text or specific character is returned.

-- index(index): Based on the given index which is passed as an argument, the absolute value of the index is returned.
+- index(index): Based on the given index, which is passed as an argument, the index’s absolute value is returned.

 - insert(index, [,string]…): The strings passed as the second argument are inserted at the position specified by the index passed as the first argument.

-- see(index): The text located at the position specified by index argument is visible, this method returns true.
+- see(index): The text located at the position specified by the index argument is visible; this method returns true.

-- marks: In each text, if we want to highlight positions between two characters, we use marks.
+- marks: In each text, we use marks if we want to highlight positions between two characters.

 - index(mark): The mark specifies the line, column that must be returned.